Ward

 he renamed it the Ward LaFrance Truck Company.

-Today Ward LaFrance is most well-known by fire apparatus enthusiasts for
+Today Ward LaFrance is best known by fire apparatus enthusiasts for

 its P-80 Ambassador Pumper which was produced during the 1970s.